manoelcampos/javadoc-coverage/README.md

 ## Maven: Using the CoverageDoclet in a regular way

-To generate the regular JavaDoc HTML files and the coverage report, you have to include two configurations for the `maven-javadoc-plugin` inside your project's `pom.xml` file, as the exemple below:
+To generate the regular JavaDoc HTML files and the coverage report, you have to include two `<execution>` tags for the `maven-javadoc-plugin` inside your project's `pom.xml` file, as the exemple below:

 ```xml
 <build>